 This might not make sense if you don't know me but for the last several years, students have picked out what I wear each school day.
-Last year it was Jean, this year it's Minna, and next year has already been reserved for My.
-That might explains some of this devotional from March 8, 20011.
+My wardrobe coordinators have been Jean (twice), Minna, My, Christina and Jill.
+That might explain some of this devotional from March 8, 20011.

 I have to dress up this week for a banquet and dressing up is not my strong point.
 Still, I have a nice suit to start with and in Sunday's post, I spoke about buying some new shoes and ties.
 That's where Margaret comes in.
 Margaret is my wardrobe guru and adviser in spite of the fact she is only in second grade.
 I thought it would only be fitting to give Margaret the honor of matching the tie to the suit which will accompanied by a white shirt.
 It came down to two but she picked a light blue checked CHAPS tie to adorn my neck.
 From my vantage point, she made the right choice.